OnePlus looks set to deliver another high quality but highly affordable premium handset with the OnePlus 6.

 Fans of headphone sockets can rejoice, with the OnePlus 6 retaining a standard headphone socket where so many flagships are dropping them.Back to top

 Will the OnePlus 6 have a good camera?

 Previous OnePlus phones have had decent but not spectacular cameras relative to their premium flagship competitors, although that still put them well above the norm for what are generally mid-priced handsets.

-For the OnePlus 6, it's expected that OnePlus will pair a front-facing 20MP camera (no doubt with inbuilt "beauty" modes) with support for facial recognition, along with dual 20MP/16MP rear sensors.
-That's a solid sounding competitor within its space, if not exactly revolutionary, although OnePlus's own tweet does suggest it may have a selectable focus feature, similar to the Live Focus feature found on the Samsung Galaxy S9.
+For the OnePlus 6, OnePlus pairs a front-facing 16MP camera with support for facial recognition, along with dual 20MP/16MP rear sensors.
+That's a solid sounding competitor within its space, if not exactly revolutionary.
+There's inbuilt support for 4K video recording, as well as slow-motion video.Back to top

 Will the OnePlus 6 be water resistant?